 This page provides information, through content and links, about Marymount California University.
 The information is prepared to meet the requirements of the Higher Education Opportunity Act (2008).
 To discuss information that is contained below, email our Office of Student Affairs at RAlcantara@MarymountCalifornia.edu.

-Marymount California University is accredited by the WASC Senior College and University Commission (WSCUC), 995 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510-748-9001, an institutional accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and the United States Department of Education.
+Marymount California University is accredited by the WASC Senior College and University Commission (WSCUC) located at 1001 Marina Village Parkway, Suite 402, Alameda, CA 94501 and reachable at (510) 748-9001, an institutional accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and the United States Department of Education.

 Marymount California University is a member of: